 However, there is a more complex reason for the staffing shortages.
 When the pandemic began, airlines had tens of thousands of employees who weren’t needed because planes weren’t flying.

 These employees may have been laid off or offered generous packages to resign or retire voluntarily.
 Many others decided they no longer wanted to work in such an unstable industry.

 Now that the industry has come roaring back to life faster than most people predicted, airlines are stuck without staff ranging from tug drivers to pilots.

 Airline employees can’t be hired and put on the job as quickly as staff can in other industries due to the training and background checks that are required for their jobs.

-Consequently, we are left with not enough professionals to operate way too many flights.
+Consequently, we are left with insufficient professionals to operate too many flights.
 The result is a ton of flights delayed and canceled as well as many unhappy air travelers.